 The term 'environmental pathogens' refers to species of fungi and bacteria that live in an environment (such as soil or water) and are supposed to be there.
 These species are involved in the breakdown of materials (such as dead plants and animals or rotting food) so that the nutrients they contain can be taken up by living things.
 These bacteria and fungi are non-specific so they will just as happily convert a piece of fruit on the ground or the roots of a dead plant or the decomposing body of animal into basic components that will be eaten by earthworms or absorbed by living plant roots, etc - it is all part of the cycle of recycling that helps keep living things healthier.
 Environmental pathogens are also known as "opportunistic" in that they will not attack a living thing (such as us or a fish or a bird, for example) unless that living thing has a compromised immune system which doesn't defend it against attack, or the living thing has something else already attacking and weakening it such as an open wound or a serious infestation of parasites.
-We have been doing rescue and rehab work with amphibians for over 12 years and this has allowed us to see various patterns in what is attacking frogs, when these problems are just background issues or when they cause outbreaks, and how each new problem interacts with the problems that were already there.
+We have been doing rescue and rehab work with amphibians since 1998 and this has allowed us to see various patterns in what is attacking frogs, when these problems are just background issues or when they cause outbreaks, and how each new problem interacts with the problems that were already there.
 We have noticed that frogs in this region have been affected by environmental pathogens for some time but these pathogens took a big step forward in the period between January 2008 and April 2010.
 Not only did the numbers of frogs affected (especially from soil pathogens) increase but the range of nasty bacteria that turned up in the cultures we obtained from DPI were noticeably widened.
-Below is a short list of pathogens which have been cultured from some of our frog cases since January 2008.
+Below is a short list of pathogens (in the green boxes) which have been cultured from some of our frog cases since January 2008.
 It is not a complete list of everything that has been found on frogs over the years but represents environmental pathogens we hadn't seen on our cases earlier.
 It is presented as listed on the DPI reports to make sure that we don't misinterpret the correct full name for the abbreviations.
 All the pathogens listed here have been found on the frogs' skin.
 This leads to two concerns:

 With the gram positive pathogens in particular, they are generally more cryptic on the frogs than the gram negative ones are.
 Only some of the amphibians you find might have any of these on its skin - but you won't know when they do or don't.
 This is why we strongly encourage anyone handling a wild caught amphibian or a captive one which is ill to always wear disposable gloves and change them between each frog.
 The two lists below are some of the pathogens identified on frogs that have been sent to a lab for diagnostics: